aws-samples/eks-workshop/content/beginner/120_network-policies/tigera/tsce-cw-integration.md

 # Selecting out cluster in CloudWatch

-You need to get the clusterID of the EKS cluster.
+You need to get the clusterGUID of the EKS cluster.
 To do that, run the following command:

 ```
-$ kubectl get clusterinformation default -o yaml --kubeconfig <your kubeconfig> | grep GUID
+$ kubectl get clusterinformation default -o yaml | grep GUID
  clusterGUID: 6af4b853f8fa484b9870a95ff5102e96
  ```